Tensor Networks for Explainable Machine Learning in Cybersecurity: Conclusions and Next Steps

-{\bf Acknowldgements.-} We acknowledge Donostia International Physics Center (DIPC), Ikerbasque, Basque Government, Diputaci\'on de Gipuzkoa, European Innovation Council (EIC) and Tecnun for constant support, as well as insightful discussions with the teams from Multiverse Computing, DIPC and Tecnun on the algorithms and technical implementations.
+{\bf Acknowledgements.-} We acknowledge Donostia International Physics Center (DIPC), Ikerbasque, Basque Government, Diputaci\'on de Gipuzkoa, European Innovation Council (EIC) and Tecnun for constant support, as well as insightful discussions with the teams from Multiverse Computing, DIPC and Tecnun on the algorithms and technical implementations.
 Special thanks to the team at CounterCraft SL, for providing the motivation for this work, the dataset and numerous technical discussions.
+This work was supported by the Diputaci\'on Foral de Gipuzkoa through the ``Q4DecOps: Algoritmo cu\'antico para detecci\'on de anomal\'ias en entornos de ciber-enga\~{n}o'' project (2022-QUAN-000026-01).

 {\bf Data availability statement:} authors are open to reasonable requests.